ufrauq/Ball-Street/team-roster.md

 <br><br>
 <img src= "/CS2212-Team5/assets/images/tempProfile.png" width = "250px"  align = "left"/>
 <br><br><i>Zain | Java Guru </i><br>
 Zain is the king of Java.
-He, like Abdul, Michelle, Madi, Matthew and Emerson, loves cake.
-He is always willing to lead a helping hand and wants to learn everything he can about computer science.
-Some of his hobbies include eating cake. <br>
+He has all the anwsers to about Java.
+His role on the team includes producing UML diagrams, working on user stories and the back-end.
+Some of his hobbies include -------. <br>
 <i>Programming Languages: </i>Java, Python, HTML, CSS, Unix and JavaScript

 <br><br>
 <img src= "/CS2212-Team5/assets/images/profileUmar.png" width = "250px"  align = "left"/>
 <br><br><i>Umar | UI  Master</i><br>
 Umar is owns the world's largest laptop.
-He, like Abdul, Michelle, Madi, Matthew, Emerson and Zain, loves cake.
-He is always willing to lead a helping hand and wants to learn everything he can about computer science.
-Some of his hobbies include eating cake and gaming. <br>
+He is working on the front-end design, including mock-ups and the BallStreet web-application front-end.
+His favourite pass time is ------. <br>
 <i>Programming Languages: </i>Java, Python, HTML, CSS, Unix and JavaScript

 <br><br>
 <img src= "/CS2212-Team5/assets/images/tempProfile.png" width = "250px"  align = "left"/>
 <br><br><i>Khris | Idea Generator</i><br>
 Kris is the creative man behind the BallStreet idea.
-He, like Abdul, Michelle, Madi, Matthew, Emerson, Zain and Umar, loves cake.
-He is always willing to lead a helping hand and wants to learn everything he can about computer science.
-Some of his hobbies include eating cake and watching basketball. <br>
+His love and passion for basketball was enough to persuade the team to pursue the fantasy basketball stock market application.
+Other then basketball, Khris loves...... <br>
 <i>Programming Languages: </i>Java, Python, HTML, CSS, Unix and JavaScript

 <br><br>
 <img src= "/CS2212-Team5/assets/images/tempProfile.png" width = "250px"  align = "left"/>
 <br><br><i>Daniel | Repo Hero</i><br>
 Daniel is a successful entreprenuer.
-He, like Abdul, Michelle, Madi, Matthew, Emerson, Zain, Umar and Kris, loves cake.
-He is always willing to lead a helping hand and wants to learn everything he can about computer science.
-Some of his hobbies include eating cake. <br>
+For this project, he is in charge of he management of the project on GitHub.
+His passed exerience using GitHub for large programming projects makes him the perfect for this position.<br>
 <i>Programming Languages: </i>Java, Python, HTML, CSS, Unix and JavaScript